Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 His sensors and the map of the landscape in his navigational computer showed a flat valley opening out of the landscape full of crevices and ravines and gullies.
 Rorin swept his craft over the group of warm life-forms and aimed for that valley to land quickly and hopefully keep them from running away before he could make vocal contact.

 The wobbling khrystal resonance faded, though his sense of it painted an image in his mind of streaks heading out into the passages and ravines in the shattered landscape below him.
 There were thin gorges and crevices spreading out in elongated branches.
 He grinned as he realized what the children were doing–scattering.
 He muffled curses as he sped through the process of landing.
 The last switch to push cut off contact with Central.
 Now he could speak his mind without worrying which people he would impress or worry or disgust.
-Always a delicate consideration when joining a new community.
-Especially since this was the community where he planned to spend the rest of his life.
 He tugged off his helmet and waited for the all-clear to pop the canopy.
 The jets dropped to soft screams as the engines powered down, surrounded by a faint haze of dust kicked up into the dry morning air.

 He pressed the release button half a second before the all-clear light.
 The cockpit canopy popped open with a hiss of atmosphere.
 Something shivered in the khrystal resonance surrounding him, there and gone, moving like a slow tide.
 Was something about it familiar, or just his imagination?
 Did he hear the faint scratch of sand under a boot?